 When you select an inspector that doesn’t perform the process correctly, you might be held liable if down the road issues with the system are to occur.

 Our methods and approach are to perform our inspections methodically and to ensure that each component functions and operates to code.
-This ensures that your septic system meets all the local governing authority’s requirements.
+This ensures that your septic system meets all the local governing authority's requirements and laws.

 As a lending institution, you may require that the inspection of the septic system be performed prior to transferring ownership.